-The Best Work Shirts for Men
+The Best Work Shirt for Men

 Filson Canvas Workshirt

 A classic example of a rugged work shirt from a heritage Pacific Northwest brand.
 Filson crafts this work shirt with a tough, thick 10-oz. cotton canvas fabric and metal snap buttons for added durability.
-It’s tough as nails and ready to be layered atop a Filson thermal shirt on chilly fall mornings.
+It’s tough as nails and ready to be layered atop a Filson thermal shirt on chilly mornings.